 <OSM> All threads completed. (succeed 0 / failed 1)

-To fix this error, remove the ‘hidden.img‘ file from the firmware.
+Remove the ‘hidden.img‘ file from the firmware to fix the error.
 Let’s see how to do that.

 1. Extract the Samsung firmware.zip file that you downloaded.